Logo preload

 • 36 percent of U.S. bridges – nearly 224,000 spans – need repair (ARTBA)

-• 46,154, or 7.5% of the nation’s bridges, are considered structurally deficient, meaning they are in “poor” condition (ASCE)
+• 46,154, or 7.5% of the nation’s bridges, are structurally deficient (ASCE)

-• 2,094 bridges are in “Critical” or “Imminent Failure” condition, showing advanced or major deterioration or section loss of primary structural elements (ARTBA)
+• 2,094 bridges are in “Critical” or “Imminent Failure” condition (ARTBA)

 • The worst offender, 20% of West Virginia’s bridges are considered structurally deficient, followed by Iowa at 19%, for a total of 1490 and 4504 bridges respectively (ARTBA)